r-lib/vctrs/tests/testthat/_snaps/slice-chop.md

       )
     Output
       <error/vctrs_error_subscript_type>
-      Must subset elements with a valid subscript vector. x Subscript can't contain `0` values.
+      Error: Must subset elements with a valid subscript vector. x Subscript can't contain `0` values.
       i It has a `0` value at location 1.
     Code